Most interesting landmarks of Serbia

 - Western City Gate – Belgrade.
 Iconic building – example of Brutalist style in architecture.
 This is a 35 floor skyscraper which consists of two towers which are united with airbridge and round, revolving restaurant on the top.
 Constructed in 1977 – 1980.

-Described wonders of Serbia
+Described landmarks of Serbia

 Serbia is diverse country – both with undulating hills, river plains and also very impressive mountains.
 Most beautiful and interesting landmarks in Serbia are: